nasdesps/portfolio/content/projects/adguard-updated.md

 weight: 108
 cover:
   image: "/projects/adguard-aws/adguardaws.png"
+  alt: "A security shield with the AWS logo at the center, visually blocking unwanted internet traffic like ads (shopping cart icon) and trackers (browser window icon).
+This represents a cloud-based ad-blocking DNS filter."
 ---

 # Your Personal Internet Guardian: How to Build a FREE Ad-Blocker in the Cloud! 🚀